-Lucy is the founder and CEO of Quist Blue Diamond; a company that leverages technology, engineering, data science to transform business models.
+Lucy has various business interests that have led her to directly create or influence the creation of other entities.
+She is the founder of Quist Blue Diamond; a company that leverages technology, engineering, data science to transform business models.
+The company fully owns and runs Q Shop, the marketplace Q-shoponline.
 She serves as the President of the African Institute of Mathematical Sciences, Ghana.
 She co-founded FreshBakery, the parent company of the FreshPay payment platform in the Democratic Republic of Congo (DRC).

-In 2014, she was chosen to lead the operations of Airtel in Ghana, making her the first Ghanaian woman to lead a telecom company.
-Before joining Airtel Ghana, Lucy was the Enterprise Director of Vodafone Ghana, making her mark as the first woman to run a multinational telecom Enterprise business.
+Before joining Airtel Ghana in 2014 Lucy was the Enterprise Director of Vodafone Ghana, making her mark as the first woman to run a multinational telecom Enterprise business.
 Before Vodafone, Lucy served as the first female Chief Marketing Officer for Millicom’s DRC operations.

 In 2016, she was named the Telecom CEO of the year at the Ghana Information Technology and Telecom Awards.
 She had previously been honoured for leading transformational change that is shaping the telecom industry thinking.
 In 2015 she was also named the CIMG Marketing Woman of the Year in recognition of her exceptional leadership, excellence in strategic marketing and managing Airtel’s corporate reputation right down CSR programs for the year 2014.

 Lucy began her working life as an Electrical and Electronic Engineer at Ford Motor Company successfully holding positions in design, manufacturing and project management.
 She went on to become a Chartered Engineer with the Institute Of Engineering And Technology, UK.

 After a decade in the automotive industry and seeking fresh challenges she acquired an MBA from INSEAD after which she made her move into investment banking.